manfromarce/DocSharp/README.md

 - Supported targets are .NET 8, 9, 10 and .NET Framework 4.6.2 (minimum netfx version still supported).
 - DocSharp.SystemDrawing is for Windows only (.NET Framework or net*-windows), as System.Drawing.Common is based on GDI+ and only supported on Windows since .NET 6.
 - DocSharp.ImageSharp is cross-platform for .NET 8+, as ImageSharp is fully managed C# code but does not support .NET Framework.
-- DocSharp.MagickNET is cross-platform for both .NET and .NET Framework, but Magick.NET bundles many native libraries that might not work on non-desktop platforms (Android / iOS /
+- DocSharp.MagickNET is cross-platform for both .NET and .NET Framework, but Magick.NET bundles many native libraries that might not work on non-desktop platforms (Android / iOS / WASM)
 - DocSharp.Renderer depends on QuestPDF, which currently supports Windows x64 / x86, macOS x64 / ARM64, Linux x64 / ARM64.
 Windows ARM64, Android, iOS are not supported yet, due to a custom Skia build.
 Plus, the XPS generation is only supported on Windows.

 ### Usage